shooshx/corewars8086_js/README.md

 Features include:

 - assembler, runner and debugger compiled to javascript
-- integrated nasm assembler that runs as you type
+- integrated nasm assembler that runs as you type code
 - easy management of players
 - step by step debugger
   - allows editing of registers on the fly